web3privacy/ethberlin4-experiences/README.md

 ## (1) Privacy Corner

-A space dedicated to privacy and freedom.
+Autonomous zone dedicated to privacy and freedom.
 Not only for privacy enthusiasts.

 * educational
 * community-focused (inter-community), tech-focused